How to keep your child safe online while stuck at home during the COVID-19 outbreak

 3. Spend time with them online

 Create opportunities for your child to have safe and positive online interactions with friends, family and you.
-Connecting with others is more important than ever at the moment and this can be an excellent opportunity for you to model kindness and empathy in your “virtual interactions”.
+Connecting with others is more important than ever at this moment and this can be an excellent opportunity for you to model kindness and empathy in your “virtual interactions”.

 Help your child recognize and avoid misinformation and age-inappropriate content that may increase anxiety about the COVID-19 virus.
 Many digital resources from credible organizations like UNICEF and the World Health Organization are available for you and your child to learn about the virus together.